Creating better, safer futures for children, young people and families

 SAF has been fully accredited by the Office of the Children’s Guardian as an Out-of-Home-Care (OOHC) Agency since 2004.
-Our OOHC work is contracted and funded by the Department of Family and Community Services.
+Our OOHC work is contracted and funded by the Department of Communities and Justice.

-We are a small organisation but are thoroughly committed to the work we do.
-Currently we have over 60 children placed with carers in our foster care program and offer 12 places to young people through our residential care program.
+SAF are a small organisation but are thoroughly committed to the work we do.
+Currently we have over 60 children placed with carers in our foster care program.
 We also run a self-funded Aftercare program to support young adults succeed in life after leaving OOHC.
 Over the years, SAF has worked with several hundred children and young people, many of whom come back to visit from time to time.
 Our quality work with young people across time has earned us the respect of many of our colleagues in the area of OOHC.
 We continually seek to improve the quality of our service and to respond to changing needs.

 SAF continues to support our young people in every way we can, but we desperately need financial support through donations from community-minded individuals and businesses to continue with this service delivery.
 All donations over $2 are fully tax deductible.